 Here is an overview of Energy Arts core qigong sets:

 The overarching theme of the Water Element is the downward flow of energy.
-Energy Gates Qigong (Chi Gung/Chi Kung) introduces fundamental neigong (nei gung/neijiaquan) components such as basic body alignments, increasing internal awareness of chi (qi) in the body and dissolving blocked chi.
+Energy Gates Qigong (Chi Gung/Chi Kung) introduces fundamental neigong (nei gung/neijiaquan) components such as basic body alignments, increasing internal awareness of qi in the body and dissolving blocked qi.
 Energy Gates Qigong is the best way to get on the road to learning qigong by opening the tubes (i.e. energy gates and channels) of your body and preparing you for internal exercise of any kind.

 The Wood Element combines the upward and downward flows of energy.
-Some of the neigong that comprise this set include opening-closing (pulsing), more complex breathing techniques and how to move chi through the energy channels of the body at will.
-In one continuous movement, Heaven and Earth Qigong incorporates techniques widely used in China to help heal back, neck, spine and joint problems.
+Some of the neigong that comprise this set include opening and closing (pulsing), complex breathing techniques, and how to move qi through the energy channels of the body at will.
+In one continuous movement, Heaven and Earth Qigong incorporates techniques widely used in China to help heal back, neck, spine, and joint problems.

 Metal energy creates strong center-to-periphery flows through the five limbs.
 Bend the Bow Spinal Qigong continues the work of strengthening and regenerating the spine learned in Heaven and Earth Qigong and incorporates neigong components for awakening and controlling all the energies of the spine.

 This advanced Fire Element qigong set teaches you to dramatically raise your energy level and master how energy moves in circles and spirals throughout your body.
-Spiraling Energy Body Qigong incorporates neigong components for: directing the upward flow of energy; projecting chi along the body's spiraling pathways; delivering or projecting energy at will to or from any part of the body; and activating the body's left, right and central channels, and the micro-cosmic orbit.
+Spiraling Energy Body Qigong incorporates neigong components for: directing the upward flow of energy; projecting chi along the body’s spiraling pathways; delivering or projecting energy (at will) to or from any part of the body; and activating the body’s left, right, and central channels, as well as the micro-cosmic orbit.

-Qigong tui na is a special branch of Chinese medicine designed to unblock, free and balance chi in others.
+Qigong tui na is a special branch of Chinese medicine designed to unblock, free, and balance qi in others.
 It is different from Chinese tui na massage, which does not involve the energetic component.
 This form of healing has never been taught at any depth in the West.

 Part of Bruce’s Taoist training was to become a Chinese doctor, primarily using the qigong healing techniques known as qigong tui na.
 During this training period, he worked with more than 10,000 patients in Chinese medical clinics.